 High Usage Concern

-Members may have concerns with electric bills especially during periods of extremely hot or cold weather.
+Members may have concerns with electric bills, especially during periods of extremely hot or cold weather.
 High bills are a direct result of usage.
-The primary contributor of power usage during the colder months is heating.
+The primary contributor to power usage during the colder months is heating.
 Heating alone accounts for over 40% on average of power consumption during colder periods.
-For typical residential homes the weather and more specifically the temperatures are a key factor for higher bills.
+For typical residential homes the weather, and more specifically the temperatures are a key factor for higher bills.

-Items to check and recommendations to assist members with high electric usage includes:
+Items to check and recommendations to assist members with high electric usage include:

 - Determine how many billing days are on your current bill.
 Electric bill billing days should be similar from bill to bill but can fluctuate a day or two.

 - Look at the low-temperature values for the billing period as well as the number of days with very high or low temperatures.

 - Lowering your thermostat even a few degrees will impact your electrical usage.

 - Heat lamps, space heaters, stock tank heaters, heat tapes, waterbed heaters, and heaters for engine blocks for tractors/vehicles can have a substantial impact on electrical usage as well.
 If possible make sure they do not run continuously.

 - While heat pumps can be a very efficient and reliable way to heat and cool your home, they do not work as well during very low temperatures.
 Heat pumps generally use strip heat as a backup or supplement to the heat pump itself.
 During very cold times heat pumps will not run as efficiently because of strip heating so usage will be higher than one might expect.
 If there is an emergency heat option on your thermostat and it is set to emergency heat, you are using strip heat exclusively and will not get any of the benefits from the heat pump itself.
 Using strip heat exclusively can cause extremely high electrical usage depending on the temperature settings and how long it runs.

 - Check to make sure your heat pump is performing properly.
 Make sure the unit has proper refrigerant levels, clean coils, and that your filters are clean.